algorithmic-sabotage/asrg/content/docs/about/about.md

 ## Research Questions

-The framework within which the Algorithmic Sabotage Research Group (ASRG) operates is related to the analysis of the concept of “algorithmic sabotage” as a means of consciously working on artistic and techno-political strategies and aesthetics against the authoritarian patriarcho-colonial Big Tech and the algorithmic totalitarianism of techno-bourgeois domination, focusing on artistic-activist resistances that can express a different mentality, a collective “counter-intelligence”.
+The framework within which the Algorithmic Sabotage Research Group (ASRG) operates is related to the analysis of the concept of “Algorithmic Sabotage” as a means of consciously working on artistic-activist and prefigurative techno-political strategies and aesthetics against the necropolitical technologies that reinforce structural injustices, algorithmic authoritarianism and the harmfulness of unrestrained technosolutionism.

 The research is guided by the following questions:

-- How can “algorithmic sabotage”, art and activism be combined to challenge and resist the paradigm of an all-controlling and regulating technology?
+- How can “Algorithmic Sabotage”, art and activism be combined to challenge and resist the paradigm of an all-controlling and regulating technology?

-- How does technological disobedience through “algorithmic sabotage” contribute to new forms of action, digital tools and content?
+- How does technological disobedience through “Algorithmic Sabotage” contribute to new forms of action, digital tools and content?

-- Acknowledging that refusal has a technopolitics: what are the wider implications of “algorithmic sabotage” as an act of dissent and refusal for politics, society and the arts?
+- Acknowledging that refusal has a technopolitics: what are the wider implications of “Algorithmic Sabotage” as an act of dissent and refusal for politics, society and the arts?

-- How can “algorithmic sabotage” through artistic activism, strengthen self-organised and technologically-based tactics of producing justice and promoting accountability?
+- How can “Algorithmic Sabotage” through artistic activism, strengthen self-organised and technologically-based tactics of producing justice and promoting accountability?

 ***